cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

 ## <Icon name="angle-right"></Icon> Can I test the HTML `<head>` element?

 Yes, you sure can.
-While executing tests in the Test Runner, you can view the entire `window.document` object in your open console using [cy.document()](/api/commands/document).
+While executing tests in the Cypress App, you can view the entire `window.document` object in your open console using [cy.document()](/api/commands/document).
 You can even make assertions on the `<head>` element.
 Check out this example.